ToposInstitute/RelationalThinking-Book/chp1-directed-graphs.md

 ```

 In the above graph, some vertices need to map to *many* arrows while others don't map to any.
-So instead of the simplicity we had in the arrows-first approach–with each arrow having *one-and-only-one source vertex* and *one-and-only one target vertex*–we now must allow for arbitrary of branching in our maps.
+So instead of the simplicity we had in the arrows-first approach (where each arrow had *one-and-only-one source vertex* and *one-and-only one target vertex*) we now must allow for arbitrary of branching in our maps.
 This looser specification gives rise to a number of bookkeeping headaches.
 For example, how you would express the above map to a computer?
-List won't do it anymore.
+Lists won't do it anymore.
 It turns our you'll now have to enter *lists of lists!*

 But more importantly, the vertex-first approach makes us vulnerable to the `DANGLING EDGE CONDITION`.